Frequently Asked Questions

 Is she loud?

-Claire’s natural call is very loud.
+Claire is quiet most of the time.
+She likes to chatter, whisper, whistle and giggle.
+She is shy in front of people she doesn’t know well.
+When she chooses to vocalize at a distance, her natural call is very loud.
 It is almost like a high-pitched roar that rattles the windows and your ear drums.
-When she senses imminent danger, it becomes louder, more guttural and repetitive.
+When she perceives imminent danger, it becomes louder, more guttural and repetitive.
 A macaw’s scream is 100+ decibels.
 105 decibels is considered damaging to the human ear.
 The loudest parrot recorded is the Moluccan Cockatoo, which screams at 135 decibels.
 These loud voices are important for communicating with the flock through the rain forest canopy, as the birds fly up to 500 miles per day in search for food.

 What does she see?